mackah666/testing-with-in-memory-db/README.md

 A Node.js + Mongoose + Jest sample project that demonstrates **how to test mongoose operations using Jest with an in-memory database**.

->This repo was build as an example for my article [Testing Node.js + Mongoose with an in-memory database](https://dev.to/paulasantamaria/testing-node-js-mongoose-with-an-in-memory-database-32np).

 # Dependencies
 What you need to run this project: